ai-summer-of-code/aisoc-sequel-tracks/README.md

 - **Online:** Live sessions for ALL participants.
 - **In-person:** Bonus physical sessions on Saturdays to be held in Lagos for those interested.
 Venue and schedule TBA.

+**Learning Outcomes:**
+At the end of this track, participants will be equipped with the engineering best practices of designing and implementing scalable AI Agents, applicable immediately to practical, real-world projects across a wide range of industries and use cases.

 ### Curriculum Structure
 Coming soon!